Port of Palm Beach: General Information

 The Port of Palm Beach is located 72 mi north of Miami and 150 mi south of Port Canaveral.
 The 300 ft ship channel and 1,100-by-1400 ft turning basin are in Lake Worth, and connect to the Atlantic Ocean through the Lake Worth Inlet.
 The nominal depth at mean low water of the channel and turning basin is 32 ft.
 The Port has three slips, four marginal wharves, and two roll-on/roll-off ramps, and a cruise terminal.

-The Port of Palm Beach is the fourth-busiest container port in Florida and the twentyfifth-busiest in the continental United States.
+The Port of Palm Beach is the fourth busiest container port in Florida and the twenty-fifth busiest in the continental United States.
 In addition to intermodal capacity, the Port is a major nodal point for the shipment of bulk sugar, molasses, cement, utility fuels, water, produce and breakbulk items.
 With the exception of the spiced rum brand, all Cruzan Rum is shipped from St. Croix to the Port of Palm Beach to be bottled.

 In fiscal year 2019 (October, 2018 through September, 2019), the Port of Palm Beach served 1,273 cargo ships carrying more than 1.2 million short tons in approximately 280,000 TEUs, more than 2.3 million short tons of total cargo tonnage, and almost 450,000 cruise passengers.

 In 2010, Celebration Cruise Line opened a 2-day cruise, every other day, to the Bahamas from the Port of Palm Beach using the nearly new passenger terminal.
+This was effectively replaced by Margaritaville at Sea, which currently operates cruises from the Port of Palm Beach with the Margaritaville at Sea Paradise.